pattonsgirl/CEG3120/Projects/Project5/README.md

 ## Part 1 - Create a Docker Image

-1. In your `Project3` folder, create a folder named `web-content`.
+1. In your `AWS-LB` folder, create a folder named `web-content`.
 The files that follow must exist in this folder.

 2. Bring **or** create a website with:
    - a minimum of **two** html files (`index` and one other)